LattePandaTeam/Docs/content/streaming_cable/set_up_nomachine_client.md

-# Set Up NoMachine On The Client
+# NoMachine - Config Client Computer

-This section will show you how to use NoMachine in Windows, MacOS and Ubuntu Client.
+This section will show you how to use NoMachine in Windows, MacOS and Ubuntu Client Computer.

 !!! tip
-    Keep the Host connected to the Client with the streaming cable
+    Keep the Host connected to the Client Computer with the streaming cable

 ## Create A New Connection